neutmute/RPi.Demo/README.md

 The original code used Mono 2 and a WinForms app for the UI.
 The code now targets mono 3 and uses an IIS Windows based MVC app running SignalR to communicate with the pi's console app.

+The solution expects the raspberry-sharp-io repo to be checked out into a sibling directory.